openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    }

-The type of any equality expression is *boolean*.
+Any equality expression is of type *boolean*.

 The equality operators group left-to-right.